 There are many structuring options available to parties to a PPA.
 As per the formula above, the three key factors are those of 1. volume, 2. the floating price and 3. the fixed price to which parties agreed.
 Risk is allocated accordingly to each of these key factors.
 An overview of examples of these different PPA structures can be seen in the table below:

 The easiest factor to ascertain is that of the fixed price, of course.
-So, as an example, and taking the above into consideration, a producer in a baseload PPA might have a financial obligation to deliver each hour with the same production swapped against the average spot price realized at a given time.
+So, as an example, and taking the above into consideration, a producer in a baseload PPA might have a financial obligation to deliver each hour with the same production swapped against the average spot price realised at a given time.

 Change the type of PPA and swap factors around for a different party thereto and you have a completely different risk profile.
 Ditto for a pay-as-produced structure or any other PPA structure for that matter.